ucan-wg/invocation/README.md

 However, there is clearly a distinction between passing a function and invoking it.
 The same is true for capabilities: delegating the authority to do something is not the same as asking for it to be done immediately, even if sometimes it's clear from context.

-## 1.2 Gossiping of delegations
+## 1.2 Delegation Gossip

-In web3.storage user `alice@web.mail` can delegate to store file in her space to `bob@send.io` by sending that delegation to `web3.storage`.
-If service were to interpret this as invocation it would fail due to principal misalignment.
-By distinguishing capability invocation from delegation service is able to more correctly handle such a message, if it is an invocation it will still error due to principal misalignment, if it is a delegation it will hold it in Bob's inbox to be picked up when he's comes online.
+UCAN delegation can be gossiped freely between services.
+This is not true for invocation.

+For example, if `alice@example.com` delegates her `web3.storage` storage quota to `bob@example.com`, it may be benificial for all of the related `web3.storage` services to cache this information.
+If this were to be understood as an invocation, then gossiping this information would lead to validation failures due to principal misalignment in the certificate chain.

+By distinguishing invocation from delegation, agents are able to understand the user intention, and this handle such messages accordingly.
+Receipt of an invocation with misaligned principles will fail, but a delegation may be held in e.g. Bob's proxy inbox to be acted on when he comes online or widely distributed across the `web3.storage` infrastructure.

 ## 1.3 Separation of Concerns